polashds/image-and-video-processing-opencv-pyhton/opencv/clarification.md

 You can also detect the region roughly and then refine it manually with clicks.
 This is great if you're working with noisy images or irregular lighting.

 ---

-Let me know which method suits your style—or I can walk you through building a card detector that pulls multiple regions in one go.
-Ready to level up your image warping game? 🛸